alextaujenis/RBD_Threshold/README.md

     threshold.setMaxLevel(30); // max = 30      high

 ##getLevel(index)
-Provide an integer for a level index and this returns the value set for that level.
+Returns the value previously set for the level at that index.

     threshold.getLevel(3) // => 20

 ##setMaxLevel(value)
-Set the upper-bounds threshold of the last level.
+Set the upper threshold of the last level.
+This can be either an integer or a float.

     threshold.setMaxLevel(30);

 ##getMaxLevel()
-Returns the upper-bounds threshold of the last level.
+Returns the upper threshold of the last level.

     threshold.getMaxLevel() // => 30

 ##computeLevel(value)
-Provide an integer for the input domain and this returns an integer threshold level.
+Provide an integer or float for the input domain and this returns the computed threshold level.

 * it returns 0 for values that are under the first level
 * 1 for your first level